mukkelmaus/Flox/docs/integration-guide.md

 ## Conclusion

-This integration guide covers the main patterns and approaches for working with the OneTask API.
+This integration guide covers the main patterns and approaches for working with the Floxari API.
 By following these patterns, you can create a robust, maintainable frontend application that takes full advantage of the API's capabilities.

 For detailed information about specific endpoints, refer to the OpenAPI documentation available at `/docs` when the API is running.